onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Kierkegaard quote: life can only be understood backwards but must be lived forward - my take: the perfect system can only be conceptualized backwards from the ideal state but must be implemented forward - 1 step at a time

 I want to impregnate you with whatever this thing is that has conceptualized itself within me

+business ought to be in the business of solving problems - not engineering/manufacturing desires

 I'm afraid of time
 I'm afraid of fear